 - Place Brussels sprouts in a large bowl and toss with vegetable oil until well coated.

-- Mix together ranch, Parmesan cheese, salt and pepper and slowly sprinkle mixture onto Brussels sprouts, tossing the whole time to ensure even distribution.
-Do this until all the mixture is well incorporated and evenly coated on all the sprouts.
+- Mix together ranch seasoning, Parmesan cheese, salt and pepper and sprinkle mixture onto Brussels sprouts, tossing until well coated.

-- Place Brussels sprouts in air fryer basket or tray, set to 350 degrees for 12 minutes.
+- Place Brussels sprouts in air fryer basket or tray in a single layer, set to air fry at 350°(F) for 12 minutes.
 No preheating necessary.
 At the halfway point, open air fryer and shake basket/flip sprouts accordingly.

 Notes